luxzg/3CX-XAPI_examples/README.md

 Note: During creation process, or later when editing, you should see checkboxes to separately enable `XAPI` and/or `Call Control`.
 Feel free to check both, but my scripts and examples are related to XAPI, so make sure that's enabled.
 I've added Call Control API as a short mention at the end of this file.

-# Basics on connecting and querying
+# Basics on connecting and querying (manual way, no scripts/no modules)
-While scripts in this repo contain full code, everyone likes to start small.
+While scripts and modules in this repo contain full code, everyone likes to start small.
 So let's walk through some of my own early sample code right here.
 Remember you need API client id and key/secret before proceeding, and make sure you can access the web console from the device you're running this, because your installation may have security in place blocking web (and XAPI) requests from reaching your 3CX system.
 This can be firewall, network routing, or even white/black listing IPs in the 3CX settings themselves (eg `Admin -> Advanced -> Console Restrictions`).
 Check that before pulling your hair out about why the code doesn't work!
 P.S.
 I've learned the hard way :-)

 ```